fhajji/TwitchedATM/README.md

 ### Current Leaderboard

-* This displays the top-<N> (N = 20 by default) donors with their summed deposits since last withdrawal.
+* This displays the top-N (N = 20 by default) donors with their summed deposits since last withdrawal.
 * Even though only N donors are shown, all bits/cheers are added to the ATM account, even if they are from more than N donors.
 * The special name INTERESTS sums all interest that were added to the ATM account since last withdrawal.

 ### All-time Leaderboard

-* This displays the all-times top-<N> (N = 20 by default) donors with their summed deposits since the ATM account was created.
+* This displays the all-times top-N (N = 20 by default) donors with their summed deposits since the ATM account was created.
 * Unlike the Current Leaderboard, this leaderboard persists across withdrawals.
 * The special name INTERESTS sums all earned interests since this account was created.
 * The special name WITHDRAWALS sums all Gs that were taken out of this account and back into the farm (as a negative number).